-The Company has agreed to incur a distributor commission expense of 42% of commissionable product sales (with the exception of South Korea where, due to government regulations, the Company satisfies this obligation by using a formula based upon a maximum payout of 35% of commissionable product sales).
+The Company is obligated to pay NSI a fixed commission expense of 42% of commissionable product sales to distributors in each of the Company's markets (with the exception of South Korea where, due to government regulations, the Company utilizes a different formula to satisfy this obligation).
 The Licensing and Sales Agreements provide that the Company is to satisfy this obligation by paying commissions owed to local distributors.
 In the event that these commissions exceed 42% of commissionable product sales, the Company is entitled to receive the difference from NSI.
 In the event that the commissions paid are lower than 42%, the Company must pay the difference to NSI.
 Under this formulation, the Company's total commission expense is fixed at 42% of commissionable product sales in each country (except for South Korea).
 The 42% figure has been set on the basis of NSI's experience over the past seven years which indicates that actual commissions paid in a given year together with the cost of administering the Global Compensation Plan average approximately 42% of commissionable product sales for such year.
 In the event that actual commissions payable to distributors from sales in the Company's markets vary from these historical results, whether as a result of changes in distributor behavior or changes to the Global Compensation Plan or in the event that NSI's cost of administering the Global Compensation Plan increases or decreases, the Licensing and Sales Agreements provide that the intercompany settlement figure may be modified to more accurately reflect actual results.
-See "Risk Factors--Potential Increase in Distributor Compensation Expense."